 Many Roles in an Exciting Career

-We have many roles for Employment and Assistance Workers who want to advance their careers.
-Here's an inside look at four job profiles that could be suitable for you as you move along your career path.
+We have many roles for Employment & Assistance Workers who want to advance their careers.
+Here's an inside look at four job profiles that could be suitable for you as you progress in your career.

-As an Employment and Assistance Worker and part of the BC Public Service, you will have access to resources for furthering your education and expanding your career horizons:
+As an Employment & Assistance Worker who's part of the BC Public Service, you'll have access to resources for furthering your education and expanding your career horizons.